gcc-mirror/gcc/gcc/ada/doc/gnat_rm/gnat_language_extensions.rst

 It is generally a good practice to declare local variables (or constants) with as short a lifetime as possible.
 However, introducing a declare block to accomplish this is a relatively heavy syntactic load along with a traditional extra level of indentation.
-The alternative syntax supported here allows declaring symbols in any statement sequence.
-Lifetime of such local declarations is until the end of the enclosing construct.
-The same enclosing construct cannot contain several declarations of the same symbol; however, overriding symbols from higher-level scopes works similarly to the explicit ``declare`` block.
+The alternative syntax supported here allows declarations in any statement sequence.
+The lifetime of such local declarations is until the end of the enclosing construct.
+The same enclosing construct cannot contain several declarations of the same defining name; however, overriding symbols from higher-level scopes works similarly to the explicit ``declare`` block.

 If the enclosing construct allows an exception handler (such as an accept